art-drobanov/PaperBack/PaperBack-1.20.RA0193/README.md

 HKEY_LOCAL_MACHINE -> System -> CurrentControlSet -> Control -> Session Manager -> Environment -> PATH
 Now prepend the path C:\Borland\BCC55\Bin

-5) Place this source code in a path without spaces (i.e. C:\paperback), then build it:
+5) Place this source code in a path without spaces (i.e. C:\paperbak), then build it:

-make -f paperback.mak
+make -f paperbak.mak

 Changelog
 ===

-1.00 - First public release
+1.00 - First public release.
-1.10 - Fix crypto implementation
+1.10 - Fix crypto implementation.
-       Switch to precompiled libraries
+       Switch to precompiled libraries.
+1.20 (RA0193) -
+       Small GUI fixes.
+       "Accept broken pages" mode was implemented.
+Now you can use any third-party error correction tool to recover deep-damaged archive, you can even save one page from archive).
+To get ability to use this new feature, you should to use data printing without compression and encryption, if it needed, encrypt data before printing.
+Remember, that "PaperBack" can accumulate good data blocks and any scanned copy of data page is useful.
+Working with bitmaps better, than directly with scanner, scan all pages before.